-Enda Kenny TD is the most successful leader in the history of the Fine Gael Party.
-Under his leadership, Fine Gael has become the largest political organisation in the State.
+Enda Kenny TD was the most successful leader in the history of the Fine Gael Party, having held the position from 2002 until 2017.
+Under his leadership, Fine Gael became the largest political organisation in the State.

 He was elected Taoiseach on 9th of March, 2011 and subsequently became the first Fine Gael leader in history to be re-elected as Taoiseach on the 6th of May, 2016.

 He has spelled out his vision of Fine Gael as a party of the progressive centre, focussing on the rights and responsibilities of all citizens.

 Enda was first elected to the Dáil in a bye-election in the Mayo constituency in 1975 following the death of his father, Henry.
 He was a member of Mayo County Council from 1975-1995 until his appointment to the Cabinet.